identitatem/idp-mgmt-operator/README.md

 ```
 1. `export` DOCKER_USER and DOCKER_PASS equal to a docker user and password that will allow you to push to the quay repositories outlined in step 1.
 1. run `make publish` - this should acquire any dependencies and push to quay!
+1. To test, run `make deploy-catalog`.
+This will create a catalogsource on your hub cluster and you can install the test catalog from OperatorHub.

 # Tagging and Generating a Release